Thank-You Gifts for Labor and Delivery Nurses - Baby Chick

 ♬ SO JEJE CRYPTOCASTRO EDIT – Cryptocastro

-This is actually one of my favorite ideas!
 You could curate a color-themed gift basket with snacks, drinks, candy, beauty items, and the like.
-Some families will choose the color according to the gender of their baby — for example, pink items (for girl), blue items (for boy), and green items (if they don’t know the gender).
-All you have to do is get a basket in your color of choice (it could even match your theme, like a pink, blue, or green basket) to display the gifts and start filling it.
-You could even fill a clear glass jar with smaller items like gum, chapstick, and bite-size treats.
+Some families choose the color based on their baby’s gender.
+For example, pink items (for girls), blue items (for boys), and green items (if finding out the gender at birth).
+All you have to do is get a basket in your color of choice (it could even match your theme, like pink, blue, or green) to display the gifts and start filling it.
+You could even fill a clear glass jar with smaller items like gum, chapstick, and bite-sized treats.
 Your labor and delivery nurses will love getting a fun array of gifts!

 Here are some ideas for what to put in your color-themed basket: